ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/vectorization-friendly-data-layout/a-more-complex-problem-revisited.md

 As you have learned, changing data layout can improve performance.

 The challenge is knowing what to change and understanding why it would matter.
-Below is another version of the program you can study to learn about data layout.
+Another version of the program is shown below.
+You can study this version to learn about data layout.

 Use a text editor to copy the code below and save it as `simulation4.c`: